 Tall and large with gray plumage.
 It has long legs and a large and strong orange bill.
 It also has a black cap that often projects onto a crest.
 Both sexes look alike.
-Seen alone at the edges of ponds and wetlands where they search for fish and any other small vertebrate.
+They are seen alone at the edges of ponds and wetlands, where they search for fish and any other small vertebrates.

 9. Double-crested Cormorant

 Breeding adults are black with bright orange bare skin on the throat and face.
-Non-breeding adults and immature birds are dusky-gray with brown neck and breast and dull orange bare skin.
+Non-breeding adults and immature birds are dusky-gray with brown necks and breasts and dull orange bare skin.
 It dives for fish in all types of bodies of water.
 Often seen with its wings wide open.
 It resembles an Anhinga.

 Long neck with a yellowish pointy bill.
-Males have a black head, neck, and belly.
-Females have a brown head, neck, and breast.
+Males have black heads, necks, and bellies.
+Females have brown heads, necks, and breasts.
 Both sexes have a patterned black and white back.
 Dives for fish in all types of wetlands and lakes.
 Often seen with its wings wide open.
 Resembles a Double-crested Cormorant.

 12. Mottled Duck

 Dark-brown patterned body with a lighter brown unpatterned head.
-Both sexes are similar but males are darker.
-The bill in males is yellow and olive-yellow in the female.
+Both sexes are similar, but males are darker.
+The bill in males is yellow and olive-yellow in females.
 Both sexes have orange legs.
 Found in pairs or small flocks.
 Tips its tail up as it reaches for food at the bottom of shallow wetlands.